-Further improvements in the prediction of critical-phosphorus values can be achieved through modification of the extraction methods, as demonstrated in recent work by Recena et al.[18] Their study supports the case for developing different phosphorus fertilizer recommendations for different soil types, as well consideration of the role of organic phosphorus in plant nutrition.
+Further improvements in the prediction of criticalphosphorus values can be achieved through modification of the extraction methods, as demonstrated in recent work by Recena et al.[18].
+Their study supports the case for developing different phosphorus fertilizer recommendations for different soil types, as well consideration of the role of organic phosphorus in plant nutrition.
 Regarding the former, they found that variance in cumulative phosphorus uptake explained by Olsen extractable reactive phosphorus in 36 soils used in a phosphorus depletion experiment increased from 47%, when all soils were considered together, to 63%, when soils were separated into two groups based on their calcium-carbonate equivalent to clay ratio.
-Measuring total phosphorus instead of just reactive phosphorus in creased to 73%.
+Measuring total phosphorus instead of just reactive phosphorus increased the value to 59% when considering all samples, but when separated into the two groups, this further increased to 73%.
 It is reported that most of the additional phosphorus measured when total phosphorus is measured in extracts compared to reactive phosphorus is usually in organic form.
 The findings by Recena et al.[18,19], that considering total phosphorus in Olsen extracts gives a better relationship with yield than measurement of reactive phosphorus alone, indicates that organic phosphorus does contribute to plant nutrition and needs to be considered when making fertilizer recommendations.

 Although organic phosphorus was previously considered unavailable to plants, work by George et al.[20] and Giles et al.[21], among others, has shown that plants can be engineered to use soil organic phosphorus by increasing their production of root exudates such as organic acids and phosphatase enzymes.
-Organic phosphorus commonly constitutes 30% to 90% of the total phosphorus in soils[6].
+Organic phosphorus commonly constitutes 30%-90% of the total phosphorus in soils[6].
 More efficient utilization of this soil resource would help improve crop yields and phosphorus use efficiency in agricultural systems where access to fertilizers is limited.
 For example, it is estimated there is enough monoester phosphorus in soils globally to provide average crop nutrition for about 117 years[7].
 Microorganisms are also known to contribute to the mobilisation and hydrolysis of soil organic phosphorus for uptake by plants, but the nature of the relationships and relative roles of plants versus microbes are still largely unknown.